Vendée Globe

 Practical information

-To attend the start or finish of the Vendée Globe, it's advisable to travel to Les Sables-d'Olonne a few days in advance.
-The town offers a variety of events linked to the race, and the Vendée Globe village offers total immersion in the world of sailing.
+To witness the start or finish of the Vendée Globe, it's advisable to visit Les Sables-d'Olonne a few days in advance.
+The town offers a variety of race-related events, and the Vendée Globe village offers total immersion in the world of sailing.

 Vendée Globe boats: IMOCA with or without Foil